malaprabakar/vyne-dental-project/README.md

 # vyne-dental-project
 AA flight reservation project

+This Playwright test suite automates the process of booking a flight on the American Airlines website.

 **A brief explanation of your approach and any assumptions made.** https://docs.google.com/document/d/1xPwKjLqWbe91qChczU69_D8g_5JB9oggI8XFTSD0jmA

 **Detailed Test Plan**